shamdasani/shamdasani.org/_posts/day-0.md

 The best way to do this is probably by writing more about the things I care about: my personal growth, technology, business, education, and more.

-From today onwards, I'll be writing nearly everyday, and I'll share the highlights on my [newsletter](https://shamdasani.substack.com/) and [Twitter](https://twitter.com/samaysham).
+From today onwards, I'll be writing more often, and I'll share the highlights on my [newsletter](https://shamdasani.substack.com/) and [Twitter](https://twitter.com/samaysham).
 If you find my thoughts interesting, let's chat!